nt246/physalia-lcwgs/day_3/markdowns/day3_PCA_Admixture_practicals.md

 # Initial preparation

 Please make sure to follow these preparatory instructions below before running these examples.
-You need to set the path to the software and various data that will be used.
+You need to set the path to the software and the various data that will be used.
 Also, you will have to create two new folders in your `day3` working directory, one for your results and one for your intermediate data.

 First go to the day3 directory you created for the previous exercise create subdirectories for data and results:
 ```